David Armstrong-Jones, 2nd Earl of Snowdon

-David Albert Charles Armstrong-Jones, 2nd Earl of Snowdon (born 3 November 1961), styled as Viscount Linley until 2017 and known professionally as David Linley, is a member of the British royal family, an English furniture maker, and honorary chairman of the auction house Christie's UK.
-He is the only son of Antony Armstrong-Jones, 1st Earl of Snowdon and Princess Margaret, and through his mother a grandson of King George VI and first cousin of King Charles III.
-When he was born, he was 5th in the line of succession to the British throne; as of 2025, he is 26th, and the highest who is not a descendant of Queen Elizabeth II, his aunt.
+David Albert Charles Armstrong-Jones, 2nd Earl of Snowdon (born 3 November 1961), styled as Viscount Linley until 2017 and known professionally as David Linley, is a member of the British royal family, an English furniture maker, and honorary chairman of the auction house Christie's.
+He is the only son of Princess Margaret and Antony Armstrong-Jones, 1st Earl of Snowdon, and through his mother a grandson of King George VI, nephew of Queen Elizabeth II, and first cousin of King Charles III.
+When he was born, he was fifth in the line of succession to the British throne; as of 2026, he is 27th.

 Early life and education

-David Albert Charles Armstrong-Jones was born on 3 November 1961, at Clarence House, London, the son of Princess Margaret and Antony Armstrong-Jones, 1st Earl of Snowdon.
-He was baptised on 19 December 1961 in the Music Room at Buckingham Palace.
+David Albert Charles Armstrong-Jones was born at 10:45 am on 3 November 1961 at Clarence House, London, the son of Princess Margaret and Antony Armstrong-Jones, 1st Earl of Snowdon.
+He was baptised on 19 December in the Music Room at Buckingham Palace.
 His godparents were his aunt Queen Elizabeth II, Lady Elizabeth Cavendish, Patrick Plunket, 7th Baron Plunket, Lord Rupert Nevill, and Simon Phipps.

-At the age of five, Linley began lessons in the Buckingham Palace schoolroom with his cousin Prince Andrew.
-He went to several independent schools: first, to Gibbs Pre-Preparatory School in Kensington in London, now known as Collingham College.
-Followed by the pre-preparatory section of Ashdown House School, East Sussex, then on to Millbrook House School, near Abingdon, in Oxfordshire, and finally to Bedales School, where he developed a passion for arts and crafts.
-From 1980 to 1982 he studied at Parnham House in the small town of Beaminster in Dorset, for craftsmen in wood.
+At the age of five, Armstrong-Jones began lessons in the Buckingham Palace schoolroom with his cousin Prince Andrew.
+He attended several independent schools: first Gibbs Pre-Preparatory School in Kensington, London, now known as Collingham College; followed by the pre-preparatory section of Ashdown House School in East Sussex, then Millbrook House School near Abingdon in Oxfordshire, and finally Bedales School, where he developed a passion for arts and crafts.
+From 1980 to 1982 he studied at Parnham House in the small town of Beaminster in Dorset, training as a wood craftsman.

 He has one full sister, Lady Sarah Chatto (née Armstrong-Jones), and two paternal half-sisters, Lady Frances von Hofmannsthal (née Armstrong-Jones) and Polly Fry.
 He also has a half-brother, Jasper Cable-Alexander, son of his father and Melanie Cable-Alexander.